REX2626/Astro-Attack/README.md

 Level up, the ability to upgrade weapons, armour, engine etc

 Have a massive asteroid or moon, with tunnels that you can go through

+Strict Rendering (only rendering objects which will defo be on screen)

 ## DONE: